protontypes/open-sustainable-technology/README.md

 - [Snowtools](https://github.com/UMR-CNRM/snowtools) - A python package for pre- and post-processing of SURFEX-Crocus snow model simulations.

 ## Hydrosphere

+> The combined mass of water found on, above, and below the Earth's surface, including oceans, rivers, lakes, groundwater, and atmospheric moisture.

 ### Freshwater and Hydrology

+> **What?** Freshwater is water with low concentrations of dissolved salts and solids, while hydrology is the scientific study of the distribution, movement, and management of water and water resources.

+> **How?** These tools allow for hydrological modeling, for instance by simulating water coupling, rainfall-runoff, and surface water networks; help delineate watershed basins and rivers; and facilitate data access to hydrometeorological information.

 - [Raven](https://github.com/Ouranosinc/raven) - Made to help scientists run hydrological modeling experiments with climate change projections.
 - [RavenPy](https://github.com/CSHS-CWRA/RavenPy) - A Python wrapper to setup and run the hydrologic modelling framework Raven.
 - [hydroscoper](https://github.com/ropensci/hydroscoper) - An R interface to the Greek National Data Bank for Hydrometeorological Information.